 You can buy apple cider vinegar (ACV) in all supermarkets.
-A good example in New Zealand is Goulters apple cider vinegar (produced in Nelson) or Bragg’s apple cider vinegar that comes from overseas.
-Read on to find out what apple cider vinegar is good for and what I use this vinegar for and more…
+A good example in New Zealand is Goulters apple cider vinegar (produced in Nelson) or Bragg’s apple cider vinegar which comes from overseas.
+Read on to find out what apple cider vinegar is good for and what I use this vinegar for, and more…

-It’s interesting that this miracle vinegar has been studied extensively and scientifically proven to be beneficial.
-Here is a link to some research and you will find lots more if you search on Google.
+Interestingly, this miracle vinegar has been studied extensively and scientifically proven to be beneficial.
+Here is a link to some research, and you will find lots more if you search on Google.

 Apple cider vinegar also works wonders for the removal of warts.
 Even the difficult plantar or verruca warts don’t stand a chance.
-I saw this work first hand on my daughter.
-Every night we soaked the middle part of a new plaster in Goulter’s ACV and then put it onto warts underneath her feet.
-On the internet, it said that this might hurt when warts heal but she didn’t experience this.
-It took some time but after about four to six weeks warts fell off revealing the nice new skin underneath.
-And best of all these warts never returned.
+I saw this work first-hand with my daughter.
+We soaked the middle part of a new plaster in Goulter’s ACV every night and then put it onto warts underneath her feet.
+On the internet, it said that this might hurt when warts heal, but she didn’t experience this.
+It took some time, but after about five to six weeks, warts fell off, revealing the healed new skin underneath.
+And best of all, these warts never returned.

 13 benefits of using apple cider vinegar